Developing a policy and/or procedure

 Document control

 Your policies and procedures should be well documented so that others understand who developed and worked on them.
 You should include who the policy was prepared by, who approved it, the date that happened and who owns and manages it.
+Electronic signatures are acceptable.
 You should also add page numbers and include a date for the policy's review - the maximum review period is 3 years, or earlier as required.

 Remember to build in an audit process